toni-kolev/MultilingualExtension/README.md

     And I should see localized "carrot"
 ```

-In this case if your run the test with `german_profile` it will open the homepage and look for `de` version of the word `carrot` which in our case is `German translation`.
+In this case if your run the test with `german_profile` it will open the homepage and look for `de` version of the word `carrot` which in our case is `karrote`.

 ## Author